The Odd Couple Crew Call

-If you are interested in getting involved with Technical Theatre at DramaTech, you can apply to be in the crew for our Student Directed One Acts by filling out these Google forms.
+If you are interested in getting involved with Technical Theatre at DramaTech, you can apply to be in the crew for our production of The Odd Couple by Neil Simon by filling out these Google forms.
 The Crew Head and SM Call is for if you want to apply to be the head of one of the tech departments for this show.
 The Assistant Crew Call is for if you want to apply to be an assistant to one of the crew heads for this show.
 There is no experience required to be an assistant, but you must have been an assistant to a crew head at least once to apply for that crew head position.

 The Stage Management team consists of the Stage Manager and their assistant(s).